llsoftsec/llsoftsecbook/book.md

 Supply chain attacks and their possible mitigations are not specific to compilers.
 However, compilers are an attractive target for attack because they are widely deployed to developers, in continuous integration systems and as JITs.
-Also, an infected compiler has the possibilty to make a much larger impact if it can silently spread the infection to other software created with or run using it.
+Also, an infected compiler has the possibility to make a much larger impact if it can silently spread the infection to other software created with or run using it.